 As the worldwide COVID-19 pandemic continues to have a large impact on Americans across the country, one glimmer of hope that we can all hang on to is the fact that we’ve learned much about the virus over the course of the past few months.
 Scientists have discovered common ways that the virus is spread, as well as ways for us all to help stay safe and stop the spread.

-One other important element that we’ve discovered, however, is that certain populations are more vulnerable to the disease, including the potential need for hospitalization, intensive care, ventilator use or even death.1 As we continue to battle this virus into the winter and holiday months, here are a few things to keep in mind, particularly as it relates to your vulnerability with regard to COVID-19.
+One other important element that we’ve discovered, however, is that certain populations are more vulnerable to the disease, including the potential need for hospitalization, intensive care, breathing help or even death.1 As we continue to battle this virus into the winter and holiday months, here are a few things to keep in mind, particularly as it relates to your vulnerability with regard to COVID-19.

 Which Populations Are Most At Risk

 Although no one would hope to contract COVID-19, we’ve learned over the past few months that certain segments of the population are more at risk for serious illness when exposed to the virus.
-According to the Centers for Disease Control, the following groups should practice extreme caution to avoid exposure:
+According to the Mayo Clinic, the following groups should practice extreme caution to avoid exposure:

 • Cancer